 Always keep Advil and other human medications inside the bottle they came in, making sure the cap is tightly on.
 These child-proof caps will ensure that the pills won't spill out on the floor if the bottle is knocked over.
 But remember that your dog may be able to bite open the bottle, hence why you should store it away at all times.

-If your dog is feeling achy or experiencing discomfort, there are luckily some safe and holistic alternatives to Advil that will improve your dog's health and provide pain relief.
+If your dog is feeling achy or experiencing discomfort, there are luckily some safe and holistic alternatives to pain meds for dogs that will improve their health and provide relief.
 You should always take your dog to the vet if they are sick or injured.
 But here are some safe and natural ways you can comfort your dog while you await the visit.

 Fish Oil

-This is a popular health supplement that can significantly reduce your dog's joint pain.
+This is a popular health supplement that can significantly provide pain relief for dogs.
 Fish oil is a great source of omega-3 essential fatty acids that control inflammation.
 Add fish oil to your dog's meals throughout the day to provide some pain relief.

 Turmeric